Hello World Tutorial#

 Change agent behavior by editing CLAUDE.md:

 Add a line like “Always report values with 4 decimal places” or “When reading magnet channels, also explain what the magnet does.”
-Restart Claude to see the effect.
+Restart the Osprey agent to see the effect.

 Add new channels to the limits database by editing